Powered by Coverage.com (NPN: 19966249)

 Homeowners looking for ultra-cheap policies

 Travelers offers standard home coverage options with several endorsements for added coverage and customization.
 The company also has several discounts available for eligible homeowners, including new homebuyer, protective devices, loss-free and green home discounts.
-While the company may be a good fit for policy customization and discounts, it did score near the bottom on the 2023 J.D.
-Power Home Insurance Study.
+However, Travelers ranked near the bottom of the J.D.
+Power 2024 U.S. Home Insurance Study.

 How Bankrate chose the best home insurance companies in Nevada

-To determine the best Nevada home insurance companies, Bankrate's insurance editorial team, which includes licensed agents, analyzed data sourced from Quadrant Information Services to determine average annual rates for each company.
-We then looked at third-party ratings for customer satisfaction from J.D.
-Power and financial strength ratings from AM Best along with digital accessibility and the breadth of coverage options and discounts.
-With all this data factored in, we determined a Bankrate Score, from 0.0 to 5.0 for each company (with 5.0 being the highest), to help homeowners easily compare companies and make the best determination for their needs.
+To determine the best Nevada home insurance companies, Bankrate's insurance editorial team, which includes licensed agents, analyzed average premiums sourced from Quadrant Information Services.
+We also looked at third-party ratings for customer satisfaction from J.D.
+Power and financial strength ratings from AM Best, along with digital accessibility, coverage options and discount opportunities.
+With all this data factored in, we calculated a Bankrate Score from 0.0 to 5.0 for each company (with 5.0 being the highest).

 Cheapest home insurance companies in Nevada